 Rats?
 Ew, gross!

 That’s a pretty typical response when thinking about rats.
-But maybe that’s because you’ve never met a dusky-footed woodrat, a civilized species with outside toilets, building codes, attention to interior design and tight-nit communities.
+But maybe that’s because you’ve never met a dusky-footed woodrat, an organized and sanitary species with outside toilets, building codes, attention to interior design and tight-nit communities.

 Got a second?
 Join me on a tour of the woodrat nest and it might just change your perspective.